 - High School Musicianship

-Classes are included in the price of our Comprehensive Program, and as an option for students in our Beginners Programs.
+Classes are included in the price of our Comprehensive Program.
 Other students may enroll a la carte.

 Have questions or want to register?

 We take great care to assess each child’s particular interests and needs before assigning teachers, classes, and ensembles.
 The first step is for you and your child(ren) to meet with one of our deans.
 This meeting is not an audition, but a welcoming introduction to the School and our individualized approach to music education.